ldn-softdev/cpluspus-vs-c/README.md

 > You probably got on this page from [jtc](https://github.com/ldn-softdev/jtc#programming-model), where I made quite a bold statement about `C` and `C++`.
-This articale hopefully clarifies what I meant.
+This article hopefully clarifies what I meant.

 # What really makes `C++` superior to `C`